rmcgirr83/stopforumspam/README.md

 ### 2. activate
 Go to admin panel -> tab customise -> Manage extensions -> enable Stop Forum Spam

-Within the Admin panel visit the User Registration settings and within choose the settings for the extension.
+Within the Admin panel visit the Extensions tab and within choose the settings for the extension.

 ## Update instructions:
 1. Go to your phpBB-Board > Admin Control Panel > Customise > Manage extensions > Stop Forum Spam: disable